Franz Adelmann Records, 1873-1875 (R0207)

 Photographs by Edd Ingram of Edgar Springs, Missouri, primarily in glass plate negative format.
 Ingram captured early twentieth-century individual and group portraits, school portraits, and images of rural activities, industries, and agriculture.
 Identified locations pictured are in south central Missouri and cover portions of Phelps, Pulaski, Dent, Texas, and Crawford counties.

 This is a history of the Nova Scotia Iron Company, 1880-1893, written by Robert L. Elgin.
 The company operated mines and a hot blast furnace in Dent County, Missouri.
 The furnace operated only intermittently from 1881 to 1884.
 The history, written largely from newspaper sources in Dent and Crawford Counties and iron trade journals, was prepared for the Mark Twain National Forest.

 2.1 cubic feet (65 folders)

 These are the research files of a civil engineer, surveyor, and historian from St. James in Phelps County, Missouri.
 The colletion includes reports, scale sketches, and photographs concerning the restoration of various historic sites in Missouri, charcoal iron furnace sites in Missouri, and prehistoric petroglyphs and pictograph sites in the Missouri Ozarks.

 Henry Beeson Flanner Papers, 1856, circa 1936 (R0139)

-This is a typescript of a diary by Henry Beeson Flanner describing his travels between Mount Pleasant, Ohio, and Lake Spring in Dent County, Missouri, where he purchased land.
-There is also a pamphlet, circa 1936, by Anna Flanner Buchanan concerning the Flanner family.
+The Henry Beeson Flanner Collection contains photocopies of a typescript diary by Henry Beeson Flanner describing his travels between Mount Pleasant, Ohio and Lake Spring in Dent County, Missouri, where he purchased land.
+Also included is a pamphlet by Anna Flanner Buchanan concerning the Flanner family.